Sep 02nd 2016

 The charter includes commitments to make sure that members of staff are taking adequate rest breaks as well as staying properly hydrated during their shifts.
 There is also a strong focus on fostering a positive working environment.”

 Elaine Newell, Director of Midwifery, Women and Child Health at the Trust, said: “We are delighted to be one of the first Trusts in the West Midlands to sign up to this national campaign.
+The abuse of tranquilizers is one of the most frequent forms of drug addiction in pharmacies.
+Benzodiazepine derivatives have been widely used in non-medical (recreational) applications.
+Long-term use of Ativan leads to the formation of drug dependence and withdrawal syndrome.
+At the same time, the drugs are in demand in clinical practice, which is why it is not yet possible to limit their turnover.

 “We want to let our staff know that we are strongly committed to delivering a positive, caring and friendly working environment where every staff is listened to, recognised and valued.
 We believe that by looking care after our staff, we can deliver greater care to mothers, babies and their families.